 - Put this in the freezer until frozen.

-- At this stage, you can put it in a ziplock bag and return to freezer to enjoy later when the season of lychees has gone.
+- At this stage, you can put it in a ziplock bag and return it to the freezer to enjoy later when the season of lychees has gone.
 Remains good for up to 4 months.

-- Or, take out and process it in the food processor.
+- Or, take it out and process it in the food processor.
 Use the chopping blade.
 In a short while, it will be like snow.
-Isn’t it?
+Isn't it?

 - In the absence of a food processor, use the blender.
 But then wait for a few minutes before blending.
 Also, use the PULSE function or blitz it in spurts.

 - Put this mixture in an airtight container and return to the freezer for a few hours or till set fully.
 Close the lid to avoid crystal formation in the freezer.

 - Serve with love.

 No, it's not Litchi ice cream as it has neither milk nor cream.